jt-ito/MMP-Renamer/MIGRATION.md

 Verify results

 - After migration, `data/scans.db` should exist and be a SQLite file.
+ - Note: the server now requires the SQLite native module (`better-sqlite3`).
+If you run the server locally without building the Docker image (which compiles native modules) you will get an error like "better-sqlite3 not installed" and the process will exit.
+Build the Docker image using the updated `Dockerfile` or install/compile `better-sqlite3` locally before running the server.
 - You can inspect it with the `sqlite3` CLI or a GUI tool.
 Example with sqlite3 (if available):

 ```powershell